$59.49 $89.99 Buy It Now

 Landlords should never place cameras in areas where tenants have a reasonable expectation of privacy, such as bathrooms, bedrooms, or changing areas.

-See also How to oit a security camera on your house
+See also Is lorex a good security camera system

 2. Inside Tenant’s Unit